 - The first thing what you have to do is to switch to the Data Engineer tab and select Notebook

 - Copy the following code into the Notebook.
 Insert the tenant_id, client_id,client_secret.
-Do do this you have to create a app registration.
+To do this you have to create an app registration.
 How you can do this is described below.

-Use this only for testing purpose.
-Fabric is currently in the public preview and there is not yet an easy way to make managed identity auth or a connection to an key vault to store the client_secret
+Use this only for testing purposes.
+Fabric is currently in the public preview and there is not yet an easy way to use managed identity authentication or a connection to a key vault to store the client_secret

 import requests